 Luckily there is a simple but powerful formula that is used by professional writers from journalists to novelists.
 Even Jane Austen used it!

-This way, it’s easy for them to agree with you, so you have them on your side.
+This way, it’s easy for them to agree with you, so you have them on your side right from the get-go.
 But you need to stop that pretty quickly, before they get bored.